Freetown: PeFoHD officially launched

 Mr. Amadu Sidi Bah, National Coordinator of Non-State Actors (NSA) introduced the highly-profiled Chairman for the Launching Ceremony.
 He described the Chairman as a handsome man with vast experience in the Financial Sector of our nation.
 He congratulated PeFoHD and welcomed the CEO/Founder to the NSA family, declaring that PeFoHD had everything to qualify as a NSA membership.

-Mr. Andrew Forbie (left) and Mr. Rashid Kamara, members of Staff at PeFoHD welcomed declared Purpose, and thanked guests on behalf of PeFoHD
+Mr. Andrew Forbie and Mr. Rashid Kamara, members of Staff at PeFoHD welcomed declared Purpose, and thanked guests on behalf of PeFoHD

 Executive Chair of EPA, Madam Jattu Jallow excited, encourages and embraces more women to lead in NGOs in the developmental sector of Sierra Leone.

-SLANGO Representative (left) congratulated PeFoHD to the world of NGOs in Sierra Leone, and the Principal of Centennial Secondary School gave testimonial of the Impact of the EWB Project on the progress of CSS pupils and the Mattru community as a whole.
+-SLANGO Representative congratulated PeFoHD to the world of NGOs in Sierra Leone, and the Principal of Centennial Secondary School gave testimonial of the Impact of the EWB Project on the progress of CSS pupils and the Mattru community as a whole.

 Members of the Board, Mr. Victor Khan opened the Program and Mrs. Marie Manyeh gave the Vote of Thanks to close the Ceremony.